Plastic Burning and Air Pollution in Indonesia

 Aim

-To identify and evaluate implementation strategies to reduce plastic combustion sufficiently to produce meaningful improvements in neighbourhood air quality.
+To identify and evaluate implementation strategies to reduce plastic combustion sufficiently to produce meaningful improvements in neighborhood air quality.

 Study Objective